MellowArpeggiation/tremblr-theme-builder/README.md

 ```pug
 // {Body}(This is what your body content will look like!)
 ```

+You don't need to add your own sample content for most blocks, see `replacements.json` for a full list of sample file replacements

 See Tumblr's [custom theme documentation](https://www.tumblr.com/docs/en/custom_themes) for all markup options